 What questions do some environmentally-conscious kids have about toy packaging, global commerce, and the eco-needs of both producers and consumers?
 See for yourself in this video of a May 2012 visit by TIA to an elementary school in Warren, MI.

-Vice President of Technical Affairs
+SVP, Technical Affairs